linnarsson-lab/ceftools/README.md

 The 'tpm' option normalizes each row by dividing by the row sum and multiplying by 1000000.

 The 'rpkm' option normalizes each row by dividing by the row sum and by the *length*, and multiplying by 1000.
-The *length* must be given as a row attribute as indicated using the `--length` option.
+The *length* must be given as a row attribute, indicated using the `--length` option.
 The length is normally given in basepairs.

 ### Aggregate